 The moral of the story is pretty straightforward.
 Pay tickets on time or face the possibility of arrest, even when coming to the police for help or assistance.
 As the above story from the New York Post demonstrates, even danger won’t prevent the police from enforcing warrants they are legally obligated to follow up on.
 A fine of $80 for speeding through a red light might seem expensive now, but time in court and other expenses are far worse, not to mention the points.

 If you were arrested as a result of a parking ticket, consider consulting a legal professional.
 A skilled attorney knows how to bargain with the law to reduce any penalties you may face as a result of your driving history.
-The attorneys at The Rosenblum Law Firm can help you resolve your traffic issues today, and can help keep your wallet – and yourself – out of the clutches of the law.
+The attorneys at Rosenblum Law can help you resolve your traffic issues today, and can help keep your wallet – and yourself – out of the clutches of the law.